LUMC/sentinel/sentinel-core/src/sphinx/index.rst

 `JSON <https://en.wikipedia.org/wiki/JSON>`_ file containing the metrics of that pipeline.
 The metrics can then be queried using one of the predefined HTTP endpoints.

-At the moment, Sentinel is meant for internal `LUMC <http://www.lumc.nl>`_ use only.
-URLs mentioned in this documentation may not work outside LUMC.

 Please use the navigation bar on the left to explore this site.

 .. toctree::